paich64/C64MEGA65/README.md

 a Dual SID / Stereo SID experience.

-The C64 runs the original Commodore KERNAL and the C1541 runs the original Commodore DOS, which leads to authenticloading speeds.
+The C64 runs the original Commodore KERNAL and the C1541 runs the original Commodore DOS, which leads to authentic loading speeds.
 You will be surprised, how slowly the C64/C1541 were loading... :-) You can optionally install JiffyDOS or use fast loader cartridges to speed up loading.